VitorApolonio/dodecahedron/README.md

 - **I, J, K, L:** look around (inverted)
 - **Mouse Wheel:** zoom in/out

-All of this, including movement, is done by manipulating space by multiplying coordinate vectors and matrices together.
+All of this, including movement, is done by manipulating space through multiplying coordinate vectors and matrices together.

 Only tested on linux; may work on windows idk